f4ble/pyarc/README.md

 In addition this tool is interactive so you don't need a second instance to issue commands to the server.

-Runs in command line.
+Runs in command line / terminal.
 Python v3.5

+Requires:
-Requires python modules: pymysql3, SQLAlchemy
+    * python modules: pymysql3, SQLAlchemy
+    * SQL server / sqlite (untested)
+    * Ark Survival RCON access (duh)

 Current features:
 - Interactive mode: